 - Design a Card — Specifications for card designs

 Each client has a cards table that records all of the cards in the program.
-Every time you create a new card, Galileo adds a row in that table.
+Every time you create a new card, Galileo adds a row to that table.
 The row number is the CAD, and included in that row are the following columns:

 - CAD — The card identifier, a Galileo-generated number.